sindresorhus/infer-bin/readme.md

 > Binary wrapper for [Infer](http://fbinfer.com) - A static analyzer for Java, C and Objective-C

-Only OS X and Linux (64-bit) binaries are currently [provided](http://fbinfer.com/docs/getting-started.html).
+Only macOS and Linux (64-bit) binaries are currently [provided](http://fbinfer.com/docs/getting-started.html).

 ## CLI